Andriiko26/virtual-nexus/README.md

 # Social media
-I took all the front-end from ChatGPT
+It's only beck-end part so I took all the front-end from ChatGPT

 ## To run it on your machine
 Clone the ropository: `git clone https://github.com/Maksim325/virtual-nexus.git`